Anu26092002/pokedex/README.md

 <br>Technologies used: HTML5, CSS3, Vanilla JavaScript.
 <br>API used: free to use <a href="https://pokeapi.co/" target="_blank">Pokemon Api</a><p>
 <p>Use the top nav bar to navigate through the pokedex of the regions.</p>
-<p>Click on the pokemon imageto view the Bulbapedia page of the pokemon</p>
+<p>Click on the pokemon image to view the Bulbapedia page of the pokemon</p>